-- 1. Student will confer with advisor to determine exam format, dates, and readers.
+- Student will confer with advisor to determine exam format, dates, and readers.
 Readers should be contacted prior to submission of the Qualifying Examination Information Form to determine availability. - 2.
-Student will submit the Qualifying Examination Information Form. - 3.
-Staff in the Graduate Student Services Office will confirm dates and reader agreements. - 4.
-For a take home format: - Advisor will email the question(s) no less than three days prior to the first date of the exam to the Graduate Student Services Office, unless prior arrangements are made - o The Graduate Student Services Office contact will email question(s) to the student, unless prior arrangements are made. - Students will submit their qualifying exam via email to the Graduate Student Services Office by 5 pm on the deadline date. - The Graduate Student Services Office will send the exam and evaluation form to the faculty readers. - o Faculty readers will have 2 weeks to submit their evaluations unless prior arrangements are made. - The Graduate Student Services Office will notify the student and advisor of the exam results. - o A copy of the exam and exam results will be placed in the student's file. - 5.
-For an on-site or portfolio format: - o The Graduate Student Services Office contact will schedule a room once the Qualifying Examination Information Form has been received. - o Following the exam the readers of the exam will be notified to complete the evaluation form.
+Student will submit the Qualifying Examination Information Form at least two weeks prior to the start of the exam(s). - 3.
+Staff in the Graduate Student Services Office will confirm dates and reader agreements.
+All readers must respond before an exam question is administered. - 4.
+For a take home format: - Advisor will email the question(s) no less than three days prior to the first date of the exam to the Graduate Student Services Office, unless prior arrangements are made. - The Graduate Student Services Office contact will email question(s) to the student, unless prior arrangements are made.

-- o The Graduate Student Services Office will notify the student and advisor of the exam results. - o A copy of the exam and exam results will be placed in the student's file.
+- Students will submit their qualifying exam via email to the Graduate Student Services Office by 5 pm on the deadline date. - The Graduate Student Services Office will send the exam and evaluation form to the faculty readers. - Faculty readers will have 2 weeks to submit their evaluations unless prior arrangements are made. - The Graduate Student Services Office will notify the student and advisor of passing exam results, including comments.
+If revisions are required, the Graduate Student Services Office will contact the advisor and the advisor will work with the student and readers to determine revision requirements and deadlines. - A copy of the exam and reader comments will be placed in the student's file. - 5.
+For an on-site or portfolio format: - The Graduate Student Services Office contact will schedule a room once the Qualifying Examination Information Form has been received. - Following the exam the readers of the exam will be notified to complete the evaluation form. - The Graduate Student Services Office will notify the student and advisor of the exam results. - A copy of the exam and exam results will be placed in the student's file.